inkVerb/VIP/201-shell/Lesson-04.md

 | **17** : `ls`

-*Note you can't see the files, because files that start with a period `.` are "hidden"*
+*Note you can't see the files just created, because files that start with a period `.` are "hidden"*

 | **18** : `ls -a`